Quantcast

 Deer-Resistant Plants for Shade

-• One of our favorite deer-resistant perennials are bleeding hearts (Lamprocapnos spectabilis, aka Dicentra spectabilis).
+• One of our favorite deer-resistant perennials is the beautiful bleeding heart (Lamprocapnos spectabilis, aka Dicentra spectabilis).

 coreopsis and echinacea